Ferrari CEO resigns 2 years after replacing Marchionne

 Chairman John Elkann will take over until a successor is named, Ferrari said in a statement late Thursday.

-Camilleri, who took over as CEO in 2018 following the death of longtime CEO Sergio Marchionne, is also stepping down as chairman of Phillip Morris International, one of Ferrari’s main sponsors.
+Camilleri, who took over as CEO in 2018 following the death of longtime CEO Sergio Marchionne, is also stepping down as chairman of Philip Morris International, one of Ferrari’s main sponsors.

 A person familiar with the matter said Camilleri had been stricken with COVID-19 and was convalescing at home after being hospitalized.
 But the person, speaking only on condition of anonymity because they were not authorized to reveal details, stressed that the reason for his retirement was personal, not health-related.